-What Is a Test Environment?
+What Is a Test Environment in Software Testing?

 Before diving deeper into the types of test environments, we will mention the types of environments generally used in an SDLC.
 It will help to understand better how they are linked to distinct stages in the release process.
 So, there are: